Local Officials Want to Remove Confederate Monuments—but States Won't Let Them

 On Monday, ahead of a planned protest, Folt wrote to the university community.
 “We are always concerned about safety on the campus and if we had the ability to immediately move the statue in the interest of public safety, we would,” she said.
 “However, while we will continue to explore all options, the University currently does not have that unilateral authority or legal ability to do so.
 And the University must obey the law.”

 Cooper, also a UNC grad, wrote to university officials the same day, saying that he believed the statue could be removed on the basis of public-safety concerns.
 (Duke University used public safety as an excuse to take down a small statue of Robert E. Lee in the entrance to its chapel, but as a private institution, it’s not subject to the same restrictions.)
 But UNC said that while it wants to remove the statue for security reasons, it doesn’t buy Cooper’s claim that it has the legal authority to do so.
 On Tuesday a crowd of hundreds gathered for a protest at the statue.
 A large contingent of police, from several local departments, was deployed to guard the statue and erected fences around it.
-Three protestors were arrested.
+Three protesters were arrested.

 Folt may be wise to tread lightly—she’s caught in a vise.
 On one side stands a crowd of angry students, alumni, and others who see the statue as a symbol of white supremacy that glorifies a treasonous revolt against the U.S. government.
 On the other stands the General Assembly that already tends to view UNC with suspicion and loathing as an incubator of liberalism.